Key takeaways:

 - Quickly modifying security settings: Editing important files or modifying security features without considering other factors.

-- Using an incorrect or outdated URL: Even a small typo or old link can trigger a 401 unauthorized error or the wrong status code, especially if the web page is restricted or behind password protection.
+- Using an incorrect or outdated URL: Even a small typo or old link can trigger a 401 unauthorized error or the wrong HTTP status code, especially if the web page is restricted or behind password protection.

 - Assuming credentials are correct: Typing the wrong username, password, or API key can lead to incorrect credentials being sent in the request.
 This stops the server from completing proper authentication or matching the required authentication method.

 - Ignoring session timeout or restricted access: When a user’s session expires, the server may block the request to protect restricted resources.
-Logging in again refreshes the session and restores user permissions needed to access the page.
+Logging in again refreshes the session and restores the user permissions needed to access the page.

 - Overlooking request headers: Sometimes the issue comes from misconfigured authentication headers or settings under the response header section, which tell the server how to verify the request.